Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

       white
       blue

-#### Q 151.
+#### Q151.
 Which command will run a FrogSounds app that someone emailed to you as a jar?
 - [ ] jar FrogSounds.java
 - [ ] javac FrogSounds.exe
 - [ ]  jar cf FrogSounds.jar